PixelBumper/global-game-jam-01-2017/README.md

 ## Avoiding merge issues in meta files
 1. Always create a prefab for each gameobject in the scene
+2. Ensure that there is at most one person working on a prefab
-2. Ensure that there is at most one person working on each game scene
+3. Ensure that there is at most one person working on each game scene

     -> if you need one of the scenes to adjust your prefabs, create a copy of it and append your name

     -> save your changes by applying them to the prefabs

 ## Recomendations
 use Project Rider :)